Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Berezinskii-Kosterlitz-Thouless transition

 \section{Berezinskii-Kosterlitz-Thouless transition}

 In superconductors and superfluids, the BKT phase transition separates the superfluid and resistive states and is associated with the binding-unbinding of vortices.~\cite{KTtransition} The critical temperature of the BKT phase transition $T_{\mathrm{BKT}}$ is determined from the relation $k_B T_{\mathrm{BKT}}=\pi D_s(\Delta(T_{\mathrm{BKT}}), T_{\mathrm{BKT}})/8$, where $D_s$ is the total superfluid density.
-A direct consequence of a geometric contribution is an increase of $T_{\mathrm{BKT}}$.
+A direct consequence of a geometric contribution to $D_s$ is an increase of $T_{\mathrm{BKT}}$.
 In the following, we only present $T_{\mathrm{BKT}}$ for the exciton condensate.
 The results for the superconductors, which exhibit negligible geometric superfluid stiffness, follow the standard relations.~\cite{KTtransition}

-Fig.~\ref{J2BKTEC} a-f summarize our findings for $T_{\mathrm{BKT}}$ and critical temperatures $T_c$ for the exciton condensate as a function of the density $n$ and mass $m$.
-The dotted lines show $T_{\mathrm{BKT}}$ calculated with just the conventional term, while the $T_{\mathrm{BKT}}$ plotted by the solid lines taking into account the geometric contribution.
+Fig.~\ref{J2BKTEC} (a-f) summarize our findings for $T_{\mathrm{BKT}}$ and critical temperatures $T_c$ for the exciton condensate as a function of the density $n$ and mass $m$.
+The dotted lines show $T_{\mathrm{BKT}}$ calculated with just the conventional term, while the solid lines show the value of $T_{\mathrm{BKT}}$ obtained taking into account the geometric contribution.
 As expected, adding the geometric superfluid density slightly enhances $T_{\mathrm{BKT}}$.
-From the general trends, the enhancement is more pronounced at lower densities and higher values of $m$.
-The density and mass dependence of $T_{\mathrm{BKT}}$ tracks $T_c$, which exhibits the same qualitative behavior of the exciton gap.
-The enhancement in $T_{\mathrm{BKT}}$ at lower densities and higher masses is plotted in Figs.~\ref{J2BKTEC} e) \& f).
+The enhancement of the ratio $T_{\mathrm{BKT}}/T_c$ is more pronounced at lower densities and higher masses as indicated in Figs.~\ref{J2BKTEC} (e) \& (f).